ryukiri/messaging-client/challenge3/README/README.md

 *   All of the content in this section should be constrained in width so that it doesn't get ridiculously wide on large desktop monitors, but the background color of the entire section should still extend all the way to the edge of the browser window.
 Make use of the `container` style class already defined for you in `css/style.css`.
 *   The "Packed with Features" text should be a level 2 heading, while the feature titles should be level 3 headings.
 *   The icons are in the `svg` sub-directory.
 Copy and paste the contents of those SVG files into your HTML page so that you can style them (you can't adjust their colors if you use an `<img>`element that points to the SVG file).
 Later in the course I will show you how to use a tool like gulp to do this insertion of content during an automated build step.
-*   Use an HTML symbol entity for the [registered trademark symbol](http://www.rapidtables.com/web/html/html-codes/html-code-tm.htm), and make it superscript text.
+*   Use an HTML symbol entity for the <a href="http://www.rapidtables.com/web/html/html-codes/html-code-tm.htm" target="_blank">registered trademark symbol</a>, and make it superscript text.

 Add style rules so that your content matches the screen shots above.
 A few specifics you will need:

 *   The section background color should be `#F8F8F8`.
-*   The "Packed with Features" text should be in [small-caps](http://www.w3schools.com/cssref/pr_font_font-variant.asp).
+*   The "Packed with Features" text should be in <a href="http://www.w3schools.com/cssref/pr_font_font-variant.asp" target="_blank">small-caps</a>.
 *   The color of the icons should be `#814236`.
 Note that the CSS property that controls the color of SVG elements is not the same one that controls the color of text.
-*   The color of the border around each feature card should be `#DFDFDF` and the corners of the border should be [rounded](https://css-tricks.com/almanac/properties/b/border-radius/) by `3px`.
+*   The color of the border around each feature card should be `#DFDFDF` and the corners of the border should be <a href="https://css-tricks.com/almanac/properties/b/border-radius/">rounded</a> by `3px`.
 *   The background color of each card should be white.
 *   On narrow mobile screens, the feature cards should be stacked on top of each other, with the feature icon on the left, as shown above.
 *   On screens `768` pixels and wider, the cards should be in a 2x2 layout, and the icons should appear on top of the feature title.